Group orderings, dynamics, and rigidity: Circular orders on free groups

 \begin{definition} Fix $k > 1$.
 The \emph{standard $k$-lift} $\hat{\rho}$ of $\rho$ is a representation defined as follows: for each generator $s$ let $\hat{\rho}(s)$ be the unique lift of $\rho(s)$ to the $k$-fold cyclic cover of $S^1$ such that $\hat{\rho}(s)$ has fixed points.
 This determines a homomorphism $\hat{\rho}: G \to \Homeo_+(S^1)$ whose image commutes with the order $k$ rigid rotation. \end{definition}

-Let $D(a_i^{\pm 1})$, $D(b_i^{\pm 1})$ be the attracting domains for the generators and their inverses.
+Let $D(a_i^{\pm 1})$, $D(b_i^{\pm 1})$ be the attracting domains for the generators and their inverses with respect to the representation $\rho$.
 For each generator or inverse $s$, let $\hat{D}(s)$ be the pre-image of an attracting $D(s)$ under the ($k$-fold) covering map $\pi: S^1 \to S^1$.
 Then $\hat{D}(s)$ is a (disconnected) attracting domain for $\hat{\rho}(s)$, and $\hat{\rho}$ has ping-pong dynamics.
 Let $\hat{x}_0$ be a lift of $x_0$.
 The next lemma shows that, for infinitely many choices of $k$, this lift $\hat{\rho}$ is the dynamical realization of a circular order with basepoint $\hat{x}_0$.
 Having done this, Proposition \ref{ping pong isolated} implies that this circular order is isolated in $\CO(F_{2n})$.

 \begin{lemma} If $k$ and $2n-1$ are relatively prime, then the standard $k$-lift $\hat{\rho}$ constructed above is the dynamical realization of a circular order. \end{lemma}